Barnard Students Living at Columbia

 Selecting into a space in Columbia housing as part of the Housing Exchange is intended to be an academic-year-long commitment.
 Room changes for BC@CU students within Columbia housing are limited by which Columbia residence halls Barnard students are eligible to live in and may not be available.
 Requests to move from Columbia back into a Barnard residence hall may not be available due to the balance of exchanged beds.

 Requests from Barnard students to move from a Barnard residence hall to Columbia during the academic year will only be considered as part of the Semester Room Change Process for Greek living units where a Fall BC@CU resident may be leaving to study abroad for the Spring or graduate mid-year (and is dependent on the status of the overall BC/CU Housing Exchange count).

 Barnard students living at Columbia will be required to sign a Columbia Housing Contract (in addition to a Barnard Housing Contract, for billing purposes) and must follow Columbia residence hall policies (see http://housing.columbia.edu/introduction for the Columbia Housing Services Guide to Living).
 BC@CU students who violate Columbia (or Barnard) policies will be referred to the Barnard Executive Director for Residential Life & Housing and/or Barnard Dean for Equity for adjudication; however, they may also be asked to meet with the Columbia Hall Director or Associate Director responsible for their Columbia living unit to discuss the impact of their behavior on the community.

-Barnard students living at Columbia must receive their mail at their Altschul Hall Mailbox.
+Barnard students living at Columbia must receive their mail & packages at their Altschul Hall Mailbox.
 Mail and/or packages will not be accepted at any Columbia residence hall.